Frequently Asked Questions

 does playing club increase my chances of being recruited to play at the collegiate level?

 Without a doubt.
 College recruiters extremely rarely attend high school volleyball games, especially in West Texas.
 The main reason for that is time.
 From a recruiter’s perspective, he/she can attend one high school game and scout 1 or 2 athletes.
 On the other hand, club tournaments allow recruiters to scout hundreds of girls all in one weekend.
 If your end goal is to play at the collegiate level, our coaches and directors will work endlessly to help you reach that goal.
-We will film matches, put together highlight reels, keep game stats, and assist with emailing colleges.
+We will film matches, put together highlight reels, and assist with emailing colleges.
 We also want to stress that the most important reason for attending any college is to get a rock-solid education so always keep in mind that while playing NCAA Division 1 volleyball is an admirable future goal, it also means that education will come second as the time requirement is daunting.
 Playing at an NCAA Division 2 or 3 school or an NJCAA or NAIA enables the athelete to continue to play the sport they love while also preparing for life once she hangs up her jersey.
-One of our main goals at WTA Volleyball Club is to give young women the tools to develop into self-sufficient women with the power to steer their own course in life.
+One of our main goals is to give young women the tools to develop into self-sufficient women with the power to steer their own course in life.
 Not to mention the fact that a college education is increasingly more expensive and getting a scholarship to play ball is a great way to decrease those costs.
 Think of playing club volleyball as an investment in your future.

 HOW IS CLUB VOLLEYBALL DIFFERENT FROM RECREATIONAL (i.e. ymca) volleyball?